ParagonXIIV/OGXboxToWin/README.md

 # OGXbox-OperatingSYS
-A OG Xbox Reverse Engineering Operating System with a complete set of tools to help with decompilations.
+A OG Xbox Reverse Engineering Operating System with a complete set of tools to help with decompilations..
 ![Image of the OPSys](https://github.com/ParagonXIIV/OGXbox-OperatingSYS/blob/main/xboxOperatingSystem.png?raw=true)